Firefighter Apprenticeship (24-month)

 Immediate Emergency Care Level 3 Certificate.

-• You must be 18+ by 8th September 2025, with 3 GCSEs (Grade 4+ in Math, English, and a Science/Engineering subject) or equivalent qualifications.
+• Minimum age of 18 by 20th September 2027, with 3 GCSEs (Grade 4+ in Math, English, and a Science/Engineering subject) or equivalent qualifications.
 A full, clean manual driving license is required by the same date.
-Physical fitness is essential, with a 20m bleep test (level 8.8 VO2 max) part of the process.
-For firefighter selection, reference the Greater Manchester Fire & Rescue Service fitness test for guidance.
+Physical fitness is essential, with a 20m bleep test part of the process.

 • Year 1 – £21,260